7TH EDITION

 Supply chain

-of companies know how many women hold leadership positions at one or more of the farmer groups that they buy from.
+of manufacturers and traders track how many women hold leadership positions at the farmer groups they buy from.